Olinta Ariosa Morales: Librarianship in revolutionary Cuba

 In 1959, Ariosa Morales began working to develop the Marianao Municipal Library.
 By 1962 she had been appointed to the directorship of the Department of School Libraries at the Ministry of Education which allowed her to expand many services to the newly developed school library in Cuba.

 She created new administrative, scientific, and technological policies that had a lasting impact on students in the professional field of Library Science.
 Olinta went on to teach classes in librarianship at her alma mater, the University of Havana, until 1965.

 In 1972, Olinta was selected to the executive board of the Institute for the Documentation of Scientific and Technical Information at the Cuban Academy of Sciences.
 While there her work helped to establish modern information services in Cuba with the introduction of techniques like data processing, programming languages, text publication, and international exchange between libraries.

 In 1976, Olinta became the head of the Librarian Division of the Ministry of Culture, she decided to implement a system-wide approach to help improve Cuba's libraries through scientific methodology, reforming administrative structures, processing efforts, and library services.
 The emphasis on the use of "mini-libraries" helped to create greater access for the people.

 She encouraged professional participation through sponsorship of meetings, conferences, and workshops.
 She also introduced and initiated a braille literacy campaign through the development of specialized services and facilities for the blind and visually impaired in public libraries throughout the country.

 Her concept of ten cultural institutions in every municipality helped to place libraries as the most important and basic core of these institutions.
-She also served as the director of the José Martí National Library from 1976-77.
+She also served as the director of the José Martí National Library from 1976 to 1977.
 During this time she established a strong international professional network to exchange ideas and personnel with other libraries.